Ingeborg, A Viking Girl on the Blue Lagoon

 My aim with this film is to shed light on these events by depicting the life of Vikings in the Pacific (hence the Blue Lagoon of the title).
 Viewers will be told the story of a young Viking girl, called Ingeborg, on the far-away islands.
 Let us follow her steps on the blue lagoon’s sand.

-Ô Ingeborg, let me sing my song for you…
+O Ingeborg, let me sing my song for you…

 *

-Whether it is these men or others from the same people who later travelled from America to the Pacific islands, I assume they took their women with them, and thus a little girl called Ingeborg might well have treaded with her soft, tender feet the warm sand of the atolls, her long sunny hair shaded by the palms of the blue lagoon, as early as 12-13th A.D.
+Whether it is these men or others from the same people who later travelled from America to the Pacific islands, I assume they took their women with them, and thus a little girl called Ingeborg might well have trodden with her soft, tender feet the warm sand of the atolls, her long sunny hair shaded by the palms of the blue lagoon, as early as 12-13th A.D.

 *

-When the Conquistador Francisco de Orellana made his expedition on the Amazon river, he once met with the Amazons, women from an all-woman tribe.
+When the Spanish Conquistador Francisco de Orellana made his expedition on the Amazon River, he once met with the Amazons, women from an all-woman tribe.
 The missionary priest of the expedition, Gaspar de Carvajal, who chronicled the events, described these women as tall and white-skinned.
 The Indians that the Spaniards made prisoners told them these women were living on their own and that they used to get spouses from other tribes, formerly from another White tribe, now disappeared, and currently with Indians.
 Orellana then named the river after these women.

 It should be noted that stories about women living on their own and/or training in fighting are few in history besides this chronicle.
 Herodotes mentions a similar tribe among the Scythians (those whom Herodotes called Scythians were later called Goths, whereas the Huns were later called Scythians, which can be confusing; if we follow classical traditions about Scythians, i.e. ancient authors such as Jornandes, Herodotes’s Scythians are the same as Goths).
 Likewise, Icelandic sagas deal with a few characters of so-called Virgins of the Shield, or Shieldmaidens (Skjaldmær), female warriors.

 The Indians told the Spaniards that the Amazons lived in stone houses, unlike any other Indian tribe in the region.
-The other White people of Amazonia (those Whites who used to be in contact with the Amazons but disappeared before the period of the Conquest) were also fairly developped, with roads and stone buildings, according to the Indians**.
+The other White people of Amazonia (those Whites who used to be in contact with the Amazons but disappeared before the period of the Conquest) were also fairly developed, with roads and stone buildings, according to the Indians**.

-In academia it has long been thought, in spite of pervasive local legends about “lost cities,” that no such developped culture was possible in the region, especially since the soils would not be fertile.
-Two lines of arguments have undermined this position.
+In academia it has long been thought, in spite of pervasive local legends about “lost cities,” that no such developed culture was possible in the region, especially since the soils would not be fertile.
+Two lines of argument have undermined this position.
 1/ Along the river, the soil is extremely fertile; it is called terra preta (black soil) in Portuguese and is the most fertile in the world.
 It results from human intervention, that is, manure.
 2/ Recently, American archaeologist Dr Michael Heckenberger found remnants of stone buildings in the area of terra preta, which would confirm the oral tradition about Amazons living in stone houses.
-From the records, no Indian tribe known today in the region has ever developped such a culture.
+From the records, no Indian tribe known today in the region has ever developed such a culture.

 ** Iara, senhora das águas: “Iara ou Uiara (do tupi ‘y-îara ‘senhora das águas’) ou Mãe-d’água, segundo o folclore brasileiro, é uma sereia.
 Não se sabe se ela é morena, loira ou ruiva, mas tem olhos verdes e costuma banhar-se nos rios, cantando uma melodia irresistível.
 Os homens que a vêem não conseguem resistir a seus desejos e pulam nas águas e ela então os leva para o fundo; quase nunca voltam vivos e depois os comem.
 Os que voltam ficam loucos e apenas uma benzedeira ou algum ritual realizado por um pajé consegue curá-los.
 Os índios têm tanto medo da Iara que procuram evitar os lagos ao entardecer.
 Iara antes de ser sereia era uma índia guerreira, a melhor de sua tribo.”
-(Wikipedia; my emphasis twice) This description of Amazonian Tupi goddess Iara as a green-eyed (i.e. depigmented-eyed) mermaid who previously was member of a female-warrior tribe tallies with Orellana’s white Amazons.
+(Wikipedia; my emphasis twice) This description of Amazonian Tupi goddess Iara as a green-eyed (i.e. depigmented-eyed) mermaid who previously was a member of a female-warrior tribe tallies with Orellana’s white Amazons.

 Furthermore, the identification of Amazon women with goddess Iara is ascertained by the legend about the talismans known as muiraquita: “O Muiraquitã era um amuleto sagrado e mágico que as Icamiabas [my emphasis] presenteavam os homens que anualmente vinham fecunda-las.
 Dizem que possuem propriedades terapêuticas e grande fortuna trás a todo aquele que possuir um desses singulares amuletos.
 Quanto ao significado esotérico de Muiraquitã, devemos decompor seu nome em vocábulos, para compreender sua simbologia feminina: Mura = mar, água, Yara – senhora, deusa, Kitã = flor.
 Podemos então interpretá-lo como ‘A deusa que floriu das águas’.”
-Icamiabas is a native name for the Amazons; they are believed to be the ones who distributed among the tribes of the region those magic talismans which name is said to mean ‘the goddess that came out of the waters,” which is precisely what is said above about Iara the green-eyed warrior goddess.
+Icamiabas is a native name for the Amazons; they are believed to be the ones who distributed among the tribes of the region those magic talismans whose name is said to mean “the goddess that came out of the waters,” which is precisely what is said above about Iara the green-eyed warrior goddess.

 Muiraquita